40 Stores Like Target in 2023: Top Alternatives in the US and Europe

 Trader Joe’s (TJ’s), with around 560 stores nationwide, is yet another grocery-only substitute for Target.

 The store’s appeal?
-Going through the inventory is fairly straightforward since TJ’s doesn’t rely on branded products.
-Instead, the shelves are all full of TJ’s own label.
+Going through the inventory is straightforward since TJ’s doesn’t rely on branded products.
+Instead, the shelves are all full of TJ’s own labels.

 9. Dollar Tree

-Dollar Tree (DT) isn’t as fashion-focused as Target, but it can be better (and cheaper!) when it comes to cleaning products, party supplies, and some stationery items.
+Dollar Tree (DT) isn’t as fashion-focused as Target, but it can be better (and cheaper!) for cleaning products, party supplies, and some stationery items.

-All in all, you’ll need to walk every aisle with a keen eye to pick up good deals at DT.
+All in all, you’ll need to walk every aisle keenly to pick up good deals at DT.

 10. Family Dollar